See how well you suit this job in Career Planner.

-Full details of the training required to become a registered educational psychologist with the Health & Care Professions Council (HCPC) are available from the British Psychological Society (BPS) .
+Full details of the training required to become a registered educational psychologist with the Health and Care Professions Council (HCPC) are available from the British Psychological Society (BPS) .
 You will need the following qualifications:

 To use the title 'educational psychologist', you will need to be registered with the HCPC.
 This involves completing a Doctorate in educational psychology (or equivalent) approved by the HCPC.
 Contact the HCPC for more information on the entry requirements for their register.